Carrera DIGITAL 132 Porsche 917K Sebring "No.16

 Sebring 1970 was such a race:

-The two newest Porsches from the CARRERA range, however, failed to compete in the real race.
+The two newest Porsches from the CARRERA lineup, on the other hand, failed to finish the actual race.

-The beautiful blue 917K with white stripes of the Porsche/Audi factory team, driven by Hans Hermann and Rudi Lins, was forced to retire after just 28 laps due to engine problems.
-The car is available from CARRERA under item no. 23823 for the large DIGITAG 124 scale.
+The beautiful blue 917K with white stripes from the Porsche/Audi factory team, driven by Hans Hermann and Rudi Lins, had to retire from the race after just 28 laps due to engine problems.
+The car is Art.Nr . available from CARRERA under item numberArt.Nr .
+23823 for the large-scale DIGITAG 124.

-For fans of the EVOLUTON and DIGITAL 132, there's the Porsche factory team's other 917K for the home field, the white race car with the blue stripes driven by Vic Elford and Kurt Ahrens.
-In the race at the old Hendricks Army Airfield, this car also retired after 61 laps, being hit from behind, damaging the suspension and body.
+For fans of the EVOLUTION series DIGITAL 132, DIGITAL 132 there is the other 917K from the Porsche factory team for the home starting grid: the white race car with blue stripes driven by Vic Elford and Kurt Ahrens.
+In the race at the old Hendricks Army Airfield, this car also retired after 61 laps because it was rear-ended, damaging the suspension and bodywork.

 Who won the race?